mehdi-monfort/P7_GrandPy/README.md

     clone the project with https://github.com/mehdi-monfort/P7_GrandPy.git
     Install dependencies: pip install -r requirements.txt
     create file: .env
-    open the main file: python3 main.py
+    put the api key in the script.js file open the main file: python3 main.py

 How to use: